AkashSeetohul/introduction-to-computation/README.md

-# introduction-to-computation
+#Introduction to Programming and Computation

-A depository that hosts my assignments for the Introduction to Programming and Computation
+A depository that hosts my assignments for the Introduction to Programming and Computation at Dartmouth College